 The rewards of providing care for a senior loved one are incredible.
 Family caregivers share a bond with their loved ones that’s unlike any other, and this deepened connection, combined with the feeling that comes from knowing you’re making a real and lasting difference in someone’s life, provides a sense of meaning, purpose, and fulfillment.
-Yet for each moment of joy, there’s the opportunity for stress as well, particularly when a family member is trying to accomplish everything single-handedly.
+Yet for each moment of joy, there’s the opportunity for caregiver burnout as well, particularly when a family member is trying to accomplish everything single-handedly.

 And this stress can have a snowball effect, impacting other relationships, work, hobbies and pastimes, and our ability to care for ourselves in the way that we should.
 This can lead to feelings of guilt, which causes more stress, and so the cycle continues.

 Left untended, caregiver stress can escalate to caregiver burnout, which manifests with feelings such as: